Bergam0t/community_service_timelines/README.md

 Being a custom visual powered behind-the-scenes by the R programming language, this visual fully responds to the PowerBI filter visuals, allowing the displayed data to be subsetted to only include certain services of choice.

 It can also be combined with features such as row-level security to ensure users can only see the data for patients they should be able to access.

+### Flexible
+Due to the flexibility of the data input, it could be used to integrate data across multiple kinds of services to give a holistic feature of a patient's joruney.

+As the required dataset is simple, preprocessing could be used to anonymise the patient journey in some way - for example,

+- by simplifying the name of the service that the patient is being referred to to remove geographical details
+- by adjusting start and end dates and exact contact dates
+- by minimising the additional information provided within tooltips

+In this way, the visual can be easily adapted for both clinical/operational and research purposes.

+### Extensible

+Due to the open-source nature of the visual and the use of the common R programming language, it is possible for the visual to be adapted and extended.

+# Proposed future additions
+- allowing an event date to be coded in to make exploring before/after impacts of a particular service on a pattern of care easier to do

+Please use the 'issues' tab to raise additional feature requests.

 # Using the PowerBI custom visual